 When Tony was first diagnosed, I was just so tired because I run my own business and had to continue working.
 I couldn’t let work down.
 So it was work, hospital – 40 minutes’ drive each way – bed, and then back to work.
 It started to really get me down.
 But he was suffering so much and needed me there to help him.

 Thankfully, the family stepped in when they saw that happening.
 I felt guilty because I felt it was my place to be there, but they said, “Look, have a day off.”
 I am so thankful for having them there.

 We also started a WhatsApp group, so I could update close family on Tony’s health.
 That worked well in the early days when he was going through treatment and saved me having to speak to as many as seven people about the same update, which is what was happening.

 I live in a small village where everybody knows everybody.
 We get on with our own lives but when the chips are down, they’re absolutely amazing.
 I even had a casserole sat on my doorstep when I came home one day, which was quite wonderful.
 If they see an ambulance anywhere close, we’re the first door they check on.

 Tony used to do most of the gardening, but now I do a lot of it when I can.
 I’m seeing somebody about coming in to do the heavier gardening, because he can’t and I’m getting to the point where it’s too much for me.

 He did all the decorating, so we’ve had to start hiring people to do that.
 I can’t decorate to save my life – I put paint on upside down, according to him.
-I’m on the edge of thinking about a cleaner, just for the heavier stuff, to give us a little bit more time.
+Before we started shielding, I was on the edge of getting a cleaner, just for the heavier stuff, to give us a little bit more time.
 That’ll have to wait a bit.